Mediterranean Diet Still Best for Your Heart

 Despite recent controversial headlines, you shouldn’t ditch the Mediterranean diet.
 It’s still the diet backed by the best scientific evidence out there.
 Cleveland Clinic heart experts explain.

-The best diet for a healthy heart is still the Mediterranean diet, says Steven Nissen, MD, Chair of Cardiovascular Medicine at Cleveland Clinic.
+The best diet for a healthy heart is still the Mediterranean diet, says cardiologist Steven Nissen, MD.
 The diet has received some media skepticism lately, since the 2013 research study that made it famous has been under scrutiny.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But uncertainties about the study don’t mean uncertainties about the diet — at least for Dr. Nissen, who recommended the diet for lowering the risk of heart attack and stroke long before 2013.
-He referenced it in Heart 411, his 2012 book with Marc Gillinov, MD, Chair of Cleveland Clinic’s Department of Thoracic and Cardiovascular Surgery.
+He referenced it in Heart 411, his 2012 book with heart surgeon Marc Gillinov, MD.

 People on the Mediterranean diet eat: